Revisiting Training Scale: An Empirical Study of Token Count, Power Consumption, and Parameter Efficiency: Conclusion

 \section{Conclusion}

-This study provides a confirmatory replication of token scaling behavior under energy-aware constraints.
+This study provides a confirmatory replication and extension of token scaling behavior under energy-aware constraints.
 Increasing the training token count, while holding model architecture, hardware, optimizer configuration, and epoch count constant, produces systematic and predictable reductions in parameter efficiency.
 These results reinforce the concept of diminishing returns in neural scaling, while also highlighting the need to integrate direct energy measurement into training evaluation.

+The practical implication is that researchers should avoid treating token count as an automatically beneficial scaling lever.
+Instead, token budgets should be empirically tuned and evaluated with metrics that account for both performance and resource cost.
+Reporting power consumption, execution duration, and energy-aware efficiency alongside conventional loss or perplexity metrics would make training studies more reproducible, more transparent, and more useful for researchers operating outside high-resource industrial laboratories.

+By implementing the dissertation's recommendation to incorporate parameter efficiency per watt, this study moves the framework from compute-aware evaluation toward energy-aware evaluation.
 Efficiency-aware analysis provides a more comprehensive and practically relevant framework for evaluating large language model training strategies, particularly in constrained and sustainability-focused contexts.
+These findings suggest that sustainable LLM development will require not only larger models or larger datasets, but more careful measurement of when additional training scale stops producing proportionate value.